-While it may sound more like a character from a Harry Potter movie than a garden-dwelling pest, giant hogweed is far from a magical addition to your property.
+While it may sound more like something from a Harry Potter movie than a garden-dwelling pest, giant hogweed is far from a magical presence in your garden.

 In fact, giant hogweed has the ability to cause serious damage, particularly if it comes into contact with human skin.

-To keep you and your loved ones safe, we’re hamming it up with our comprehensive rundown of giant hogweed.
+To keep you and your loved ones safe, here's everything you need to know about giant hogweed.

 What is Giant Hogweed?

-As the name suggests, giant knotweed has the ability to reach heights of over 3m, adorned in large, leafy stems and topped with white flowery clusters that are umbrella-like in appearance.
+As the name suggests, giant hogweed has the ability to reach heights of over 3 metres, adorned in large, leafy stems and topped with white flowery clusters that are umbrella-like in appearance.

-While it may appear pleasing to the eye, don’t let its innocent appearance fool you – it’s hiding some serious dangers beneath its looks.
+While it may be pleasing to the eye, don't let its innocent appearance fool you - it's hiding some serious dangers beneath its looks.

 Originating in the Caucasus Mountains and Central Asia, this troublesome weed made its way over to the UK in the 19th century as an ornamental addition, much like Japanese knotweed.